Experienced Trust Lawyers with Offices in Oakville & Georgetown

 Offering Personalized Estate Planning Solutions

-Our experienced trust lawyers can develop a solution that is appropriate for your needs and goals.
-This could be a trust set up during your lifetime, an inter vivos trust, or upon your death, by way of a testamentary trust as part of an estate plan.
-We have extensive experience in this area of law and the ability to provide customized solutions to meet any needs.
+Our experienced trust lawyers can develop a solution appropriate for your needs and goals; this could be a trust set up during your lifetime, an inter vivos trust, or upon your death, by way of a testamentary trust as part of an estate plan.
+We have extensive experience in this area of law and provide customized solutions to meet any needs.

 Providing Trust Administration Advice and Services

-With a trust, a settlor, the creator of a trust, asks one or more trustees to hold certain property in trust for one or more beneficiaries.
-A trustee has a fiduciary responsibility, together with other trustees if they are named, to manage the assets and disburse the proceeds of the trust to a beneficiary in a proper manner.
-If you are a trustee, our firm can provide a range of trust administration advice and services to help you comply with the law and fulfil your duties.
+With a trust, a settlor, the creator of a trust, ask one or more trustees to hold certain property in trust for one or more beneficiaries.
+A trustee has a fiduciary responsibility, together with other trustees if they are named, to manage the assets and disburse the proceeds of the trust to a beneficiary appropriately.
+If you are a trustee, our firm can provide a range of trust administration advice and services to help you comply with the law and fulfill your duties.
 We can also counsel beneficiaries on their rights regarding trusts.

 Focusing On Trust Litigation

 Sweatman Law Firm represents trustees and beneficiaries in all types of trust litigation.
-Our extensive experience both as counsel and as litigators enables us to quickly identify the key legal issues in any dispute and develop an effective litigation strategy.
+Our extensive experience as counsel and as litigators enable us to quickly identify the key legal issues in any dispute and develop an effective litigation strategy.

-Contact Our Estate Planning Law Firm In Oakville, Milton or Georgetown
+Contact Our Estate Planning Law Firm In Oakville or Georgetown